palantir/gradle-baseline/README.md

 ## com.palantir.baseline-error-prone
-The `com.palantir.baseline-error-prone` plugin brings in the `net.ltgt.errorprone-javacplugin` plugin.
+The `com.palantir.baseline-error-prone` plugin brings in the `net.ltgt.errorprone-javacplugin` plugin and also applies Uber's [NullAway](https://github.com/uber/NullAway) plugin.
 We recommend applying the `org.inferred.processors` plugin 1.3.0+ in order to avoid `error: plug-in not found: ErrorProne`.
 The minimal setup is as follows:

 ```groovy
 buildscript {